jennyzeng/Notes/README.md

 ## Notes for classes
 ### CompSci 171: Intro to Artificial Intelligence
 **Note:** I use Haroopad to write Markdown files because it has many interesting features.
 However, they may not show properly on GitHub.
-In quiz reviews below, they are linked to pdf files.
+Quiz reviews below are linked to pdf files.
 If you are interested in reading the original markdown files, you can still find them in CS171 directory.
 - [Quiz1 Review: Basic Agent Concepts and Search Strategies](./CS171/quiz1_review.pdf)
 - [Quiz3 Review: Propositional Logic & First-order Logic](./CS171/quiz3/quiz3review.md.pdf)
 - [Quiz4 Review: Probability, Baysian Networks, Machine Learning](./CS171/quiz4/quiz4Review.md.pdf)